 Effectively communicating with all staff given this structure was naturally difficult.
 Fernández needed to improve IT outage communication and reduce the number of calls to the service desk.
 He was also keen to gauge message success by tracking how many employees have seen the messages.

 Towers Watson have been using SnapComms Desktop Alerts since August 2012 as a mechanism for updating staff about high-priority IT outages and notifications.

 Desktop alerts are ideally-suited to this, being designed for high impact to get employee attention immediately, whatever screens or devices employees use – desktop, mobile or digital signage.

-The IT team has developed a set of branded IT outage notification templates for their desktop alerts, based on a simple traffic light system.
+The IT team at Towers Watson has developed a set of branded IT outage notification templates for their desktop alerts, based on a simple traffic light system.
 Three of the templates are used for incident management — a new notification has a red theme, an update is gold and the closure of that issue is green.
 The fourth template is plum and is used to communicate upcoming work which might result in service interruption.

 While Fernández says that “what we do is common sense,” there is a culture within the team of setting high standards.
 They use simple, jargon-free communications in English rather than trying to translate more technical information into local languages.